snphillips/art-thief/README.md

 ` npm install `

+5) Create a .env file

+`touch .env`

+6) paste the following into your .env file but reaplace YOUR ACCESS TOKEN with the Cooper Hewitt Museum token you saved from step 1).
+Remember to put the token in quotes as it's a string.

+`# Cooper Hewitt API token
+COOPER_API_TOKEN='YOUR ACCESS TOKEN'

+note: you'll notice that the `.env` is listed in the .gitignore.
+This is to keep your access token safe from prying eyes.
+`

+7) get the node server running

+`npm run dev`

+Open a browser to http://localhost:8887/

-(TODO: insert instructions about how to create .env, insert token etc.)
+(TODO: insert instructions about how to check that server is working)

-5) Get the dependencie for the React client
+8) Get the dependencie for the React client

  ` cd client`

  ` npm install `

-6) get the node server running
+ 9) Start the React server

-`npm run dev`
+ `npm start`

-Open a browser to http://localhost:8887/

 ## Built With